 Concept of magnetic field, Oersted's experiment.

 Biot - Savart law and its application to current carrying circular loop.

-Ampere's law and its applications to infinitely long straight wire, straight and toroidal solenoids.
-Force on a moving charge in uniform magnetic and electric fields.
-Cyclotron.
+Ampere's law and its applications to infinitely long straight wire.
+Straight and toroidal solenoids (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields, Cyclotron.

-Force on a current-carrying conductor in a uniform magnetic field.
-Force between two parallel current-carrying conductors - definition of ampere.
-Torque experienced by a current loop in a magnetic field; moving coil galvanometer - its current sensitivity and conversion to ammeter and voltmeter.
+Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; moving coil galvanometer-its current sensitivity and conversion to ammeter and voltmeter.